Louis Le Prince: Traffic Crossing Leeds Bridge

 The earliest copy belongs to the 1923 NMPFT inventory (frames 118–120 and 122–124), though this longer sequence comes from the 1931 inventory (frames 110–129).
-According to Adolphe Le Prince who assisted his father when this film was shot in late October 1888, it was taken at 20fps.
+According to Adolphe Le Prince who assisted his father when this film was shot in late October 1888, it was taken at 20fps, using his single-lens camera.
 However, the digitally stabilised sequence produced by the NMPFT lasts two seconds, meaning the footage is playing here at 10fps.
 As with the Roundhay Garden sequence, its appearance is sped up, suggesting the original footage was probably shot at 7fps.
 This would fit with what we know of the projection experiments, where James Longley reported a top speed of 7fps.